certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 ### Table 3: Members

-The final members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.
+The final members' table captures the join_date when a customer_id joined the beta version of Danny’s Diner loyalty program.

 ![](4.PNG)